drfreder/selection-for-cheating/README.md

 Are nodules independent samples?
 --------------------------------

 Are multiple nodules on the same plant independent samples of the rhizobia present in a population?
+Here, I plot the number of unique rhizobia genotypes in nodules from the same plant in the original dataset (black dots and lines) as well as the number of unique rhizobia genotypes in the same number of nodules sampled at random within a population (blue lines show the linear regressions for each of 100 permutations).

 ``` r
 #Real data